islahao/islahao/README.md

-Trying to learn python simulation and kinematics probably.
+Trying to learn python simulation and kinematics or something.
 <!--
 **islahao/islahao** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.